top of page

 forms, receipt pads, disappearance requests, ID cards, uniforms, stamps, clipboards, and instruction sheets.

-These objects act as the institute’s infrastructure, the small mechanisms that define what is recorded, deleted, or overlooked.
+These objects act as the institute’s infrastructure, the small mechanisms that define what is recorded, deleted, or overlooked, and suggesting how easily absence can be normalized through routine tools.

 4. Spatial Prototypes